What was Jerry Springer's Net Worth and Salary?

 Other Work

-Springer replaced Regis Philbin as host of "America's Got Talent" for the second and third season of the popular show.
+Springer replaced Regis Philbin as host of "America's Got Talent" for the second and third seasons of the popular show.
 When he left, Nick Cannon became the host of "AGT" for the next eight seasons.

 Springer is the executive producer of "The Steve Wilkos Show," which is hosted by Steve Wilkos, a former Chicago police officer and the long-time head of security on Springer's talk show.
 As of this writing, there have been 2,000 episodes of "The Steve Wilkos Show" over 13 seasons.